 This is an up-and-coming neighborhood, so it hasn’t gotten completely busy or too pricey yet, but expect that to change due to its popularity.
 It is filled with students, expats, immigrants and young families.
 Depending on the housing style, there can be really diverse housing prices, so be sure to experiment with different areas to find what fits your budget.

-And if you really want to get out of the city and don’t mind using public transportation to get into the City Center or the university area, you can experience a quiet suburban life.
+Prefer to get out of the city and don’t mind using public transportation to get into the City Center or the university area?
+Experience a quiet suburban life in Leidsche Rijn.
 It is a newer area, boasting affordable housing and a slower pace.

 We hope our Utrecht Neighborhood Guide will help you feel prepared as you begin to go over your moving abroad checklist, look over a doable budget and begin to decide on the best neighborhoods to book a place in Utrecht.
 An unbelievable adventure awaits you, so don’t waste any time and plan well in advance.
 Enjoy every second!